qeacourse/RoboNinjaWarrior/How to/meet_your_neato.md

 Download [Docker Desktop for Mac](https://hub.docker.com/editions/community/docker-ce-desktop-mac)

 Follow the instructions earlier in this document, but use terminal instead of PowerShell to run the relevant commands.
-If you want to connect to the simulator, you'll also want to get the [Mac OSX version of VNC Connect](https://www.realvnc.com/download/file/viewer.files/VNC-Viewer-6.20.113-MacOSX-x86_64.dmg).

 Everything else should work as with Windows.